-1. Students should not be in the building before 7:30 a.m.
-Students may wait on the 1st or 2nd floor or go directly to the cafeteria; until 8:00 a.m.

-- 2. Students should only use the doors by the main school office to enter and exit the building. - 3.
+- 1. Students should not be in the building before 7:30 a.m.
+Students may go directly to the cafeteria; until 7:50 a.m. - 2.
+Students should only use the doors by the main school office to enter and exit the building. - 3.
 Students should only park in the lot on Del Road. - 4.
 Auditorium the auditorium is not to be used by students without a teacher present. - 5.
-Students should be out of the main building by 3:50. - 6.
-Students may wait outside or in one of 2 lobbies (main building or west gym lobby) for their rides. - 7.
-Student may leave campus after 3:15 (with their parents approval) however, while on campus after 3:50, they should be in one of two lobbies (main building or west gym lobby) or just outside. - 8.
+Students should be out of the main building by 3:45. - 6.
+Students may wait outside or in one of two lobbies (main building or west gym lobby) for their rides. - 7.
+Student may leave campus after 3:05 (with their parents approval) however, while on campus after 3:45, they should be in one of two lobbies (main building or west gym lobby) or just outside. - 8.
 Elementary building Secondary students should not go into the elementary section of the building without permission. - 9.
 Closed Campus Students are to check out at the school office before leaving the campus at any time or for any reason during the school day.